Education • Extraction Basics • GoMushroom

 References

 - Azwanida, N. N. (2015).
-Extraction Methods in Medicinal Plants.
+A Review on the Extraction Methods Use in Medicinal Plants, Principle, Strength and Limitation.
+Medicinal & Aromatic Plants, 4(3).

 - Handa, S. S. et al. (2008).
-Extraction Technologies for Medicinal Plants.
+Extraction Technologies for Medicinal and Aromatic Plants.
+UNIDO/WHO.

 - European Medicines Agency (EMA).
 Herbal Product Guidelines.

-- USP <565> Botanical Extracts.
+- United States Pharmacopeia.
+USP <565> Botanical Extracts.

 - Zhang, J. et al. Polysaccharide extraction in mushrooms.